-2.2.2.3 Phase diagrams
+4.1.2.3 Phase diagrams

 The phase diagrams for gas-solid systems are generated by projecting PCT curves onto the T-x axis and outlining phase-stability regions.
 As such, the phase diagrams omit the pressures required, but represent useful information.
-Phase diagram analysis of the Y-H system was first presented by Yannopoulos, et al. and then summarized by Mueller by compiling data from Lundin, et al. and Yannopoulos, et al. [29], [32].
-More recently, CALPHAD analysis of the Y-H system thermodynamics was carried out by Fu, et al. and Peng, et al. [33], [40].
-A redrawing of the Y-H phase diagram based on the analysis by Peng, et al. is presented in Figure 2.3.
-The phase diagram from this study was used because it is consistent with the previous analyses of the Y-H phase system by Mueller and by Fu, et al. It should be noted that very little data exists for yttrium dihydride at temperatures below approximately 500 °C, especially at/near the phase boundary between the two-phase (metal and dihydride) and single-phase (dihydride) regions.
-As a result, it is believed that this region represents an area of research that requires further study.
+Phase diagram analysis of the Y-H system was first presented by Yannopoulos et al. and then summarized by Mueller by compiling data from Lundin et al. and Yannopoulos et al. [43], [49].
+More recently, CALPHAD analysis of the Y-H system thermodynamics was carried out by Fu et al. and Peng et al. [50], [57].
+A redrawing of the Y-H phase diagram based on the analysis by Peng et al. is presented in Figure 4.2.
+The phase diagram from this study was used because it is consistent with the previous analyses of the Y-H phase system by Mueller and by Fu et al. It should be noted that very little data exists for yttrium dihydride at temperatures below approximately 500 °C, especially at/near the phase boundary between the two-phase and single-phase (dihydride) regions; this region is subject to further study.

-Figure 2.3: Redrawing of the Y-H phase diagram based on CALPHAD analysis by Peng, et al. [40].
-Phase regions are labeled and phase regions have been modified from the original source as a function of H/Y atom ratio.
+Figure 4.2: Redrawing of the Y-H phase diagram based on CALPHAD analysis by Peng et al. [57].
+Phase regions are labeled, and phase regions have been modified from the original source as a function of H/Y atom ratio.

-2.2.3 Structural data
+4.1.3 Structural data

-Key structural parameters for the relevant phases of the Y-H system are given in Table 2.3, which notes the chemical compound, the hydrogen-to-yttrium atom ratio, the measured lattice parameters, and the techniques used to determine the lattice parameters.
-The data summarized in Table 2.3 show that the lattice parameters of each phase are very consistent across all studies, with discrepancies only principally arising on the order of approximately one-hundredth or one-thousandth of an angstrom.
+Key structural parameters for the relevant stable phases of yttrium hydride are given in Table 4.3 along with the hydrogen-to-yttrium atom ratio, measured lattice parameters, and the techniques used to determine the lattice parameters.
+The data summarized in Table 4.3 show that the lattice parameters of each phase are very consistent across all studies, with discrepancies only principally arising on the order of approximately one-hundredth or one-thousandth of an angstrom.
 However, these differences could also mainly be due to differences in hydrogen content.
 While a more detailed study may be of interest, the data in the literature are thought to be sufficient due to the consistency across multiple studies and techniques.